“8. Elders Quorum,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 God invites all to come unto Christ and participate in His work of salvation and exaltation by:

 Living the gospel of Jesus Christ.

 Uniting families for eternity.

-Elders quorum leaders plan Sunday meetings, activities, ministering, service, and other interactions to help brethren participate in the work of salvation and exaltation.
-Members of the elders quorum and Relief Society work in unity to accomplish this work.
+Elders quorum leaders plan Sunday meetings, activities, ministering, service, and other interactions to help brethren participate in God’s work of salvation and exaltation.
+Members of the elders quorum and Relief Society work in unity to help accomplish this work.

-For more information about the work of salvation and exaltation, study chapter 1.
+For more information about God’s work of salvation and exaltation, study chapter 1.

 Elders quorum leaders support members in living the gospel of Jesus Christ.
 They emphasize exercising faith, repenting, increasing in self-reliance, and making covenants with God by receiving ordinances.
 Such ordinances include the temple endowment.
 See 1.2.1.

 When members learn and live the gospel at home, their conversion to Heavenly Father and Jesus Christ deepens.
 Elders quorum leaders encourage brethren to study the scriptures and the words of living prophets, individually and with their families.
 Come, Follow Me—For Individuals and Families and other resources can supplement their study.

 Home evenings are an important way to learn the gospel at home.
 They are usually held weekly on Sunday, on Monday evening, or at another time.
 They could include prayers, gospel study, testimonies, singing, and fun activities.

 Elders quorums meet on Sundays for the following purposes: